jordannakamoto/sonomatutors1/content/home/features.md

 title: Community
 subtitle: ✨ Learning doesn't happen on an island.
-We teach how to plan and organize for students' real world academic goals, how to discuss ideas and communicate their knowledge to others..
+We teach how to plan and organize for students' real world academic goals, how to discuss ideas and communicate their knowledge to others.
 feature:
   - icon: chalkboard-teacher
     icon_pack: fas